next-exp/IC/doc/contributing.rst

    multiple topic branches in existence simultaneously, so picking good names will make life easier for *you*.

-   - magit: ``b c master RET topic RET``
+   - magit: ``b c upstream/master RET topic RET``

      - ``b`` opens the magit branch popup
      - ``c`` creates and checks out a new branch
-     - ``master`` is the location from which you want to branch off
+     - ``upstream/master`` is the location from which you want to branch off
      - ``topic`` is the name of your new branch

-   - git CLI: ``git checkout -b topic master``
+   - git CLI: ``git checkout -b topic upstream/master``

    Magit will walk you through these steps interactively.
 Helm, if you've installed it, will improve the interactive experience.
 If you make a mistake magit will help you avoid digging yourself into a deeper hole.
 With the git CLI you are on your own.

-2. Create plenty of checkpoint commits while you are working.
+3. Create plenty of checkpoint commits while you are working.
 Frequent checkpoint commits ensure that, if you ever get yourself into a complete mess, you can get out of it cheaply by reverting to a *recent* sensible state.